fcambus/rrda/README.md

 ## Description

 RRDA is a REST API written in Go allowing to perform DNS queries over HTTP, and to get reverse PTR records for both IPv4 and IPv6 addresses.
 It outputs JSON-encoded DNS responses.

 The API allows to specify which name server to query (either recursive or authoritative), and can be used as a foundation to build DNS looking glasses.

 RRDA is a recursive acronym for "RRDA REST DNS API".

 ## Requirements

-RRDA requires the following Go libraries :
+RRDA requires the following Go libraries:

-- dns : DNS library in Go - https://github.com/miekg/dns
+- dns: DNS library in Go - https://github.com/miekg/dns
-- pat : pattern muxer for Go - https://github.com/bmizerany/pat
+- pat: pattern muxer for Go - https://github.com/bmizerany/pat

 ## Installation

-Build and install with the `go` tool, all dependencies will be automatically fetched and compiled :
+Build and install with the `go` tool, all dependencies will be automatically fetched and compiled:

 	go get -d -v ./... && go build -v ./... go install rrda

 ## Usage

-By default, RRDA will bind on localhost, port 8080.
+By default, RRDA will bind on localhost, port 8080, in HTTP mode.

 	Usage of ./rrda:
 	  -host="127.0.0.1": Set the server host